Restaurant managers ensure that a restaurant operates efficiently and profitably while maintaining its good reputation and ethos

 Some regional and national restaurant chains offer management training opportunities for graduates, although competition for these types of schemes is increasing.

 Training opportunities usually depend on the size of the restaurant and whether it's an independent operation or part of a chain.
 Larger restaurant chains usually offer structured training schemes, while independent restaurants are more likely to offer on-the-job training on a more informal basis.

 - management skills

 - company systems and procedures.

 Key professional bodies also offer a range of training opportunities, including activities that count towards continuing professional development (CPD).
-They also hold information on other available external courses and events.
+They also hold information on external courses and events.
 Relevant organisations include:

-- British Hospitality Association - hosts various events across the year and provides publications and resources for members;
+- UKHospitality - hosts various events across the year and provides publications and resources for members.

-It is common for managers of a single restaurant to progress into area management roles, for which extensive knowledge of a particular chain and strong practical experience are often required.
+As an experienced restaurant manager, you could move to a larger or more prestigious restaurant to further develop your career.
+There are also opportunities to progress into area management roles, for which you'll need extensive knowledge of a particular chain and strong practical experience.
 An area manager may oversee four to six restaurants, depending on the size of the establishments.

-Restaurant managers not seeking area management responsibility may move across to other restaurants, possibly within the same chain.
-They may also relocate to manage a failing or less successful affiliated restaurant.
+You could also move into an operations management or head office role.
+If you're not seeking area management responsibility, you could move across to other restaurants, possibly within the same chain, or relocate to manage a failing or less successful affiliated restaurant.

 With experience, it may also be possible to set up and run your own restaurant.